-- 1. The horse will be judged on quality of gaits, changes of lead, response to the rider, manners, disposition and intelligence. - 2.
+- 1. The horse will be judged on quality of gaits, changes of lead, response to the rider, manners, and disposition. - 2.
 The horse should maintain an even cadence and change leads precisely and easily, front and rear, at the center point between markers as indicated by the shaded areas on the pattern.
 The horse should have a relaxed head carriage showing its response to the rider's hands, with moderate flexion at the poll.
 The tail should remain quiet throughout the pattern.
-The horse should cross the log at the jog or pleasure gait and lope without breaking gait or radically changing stride. - 3.
-Additional information about the pattern follows. - The arrows on the lines indicate the direction of travel and the type of line indicates the gait. - The log should be at least 8 feet long and laid on the ground.
+The horse should cross the log at the jog or pleasure gait and lope without breaking gait or radically changing stride.